Frequently Asked Questions#

 A la carte: Individual modules only#

 To use the libraries, submodule or copy the relevant Pigweed modules into your project, and use them like any other C++ library.
-You can reference the existing GN files or CMake files when doing this.
-In the case of CMake, you can directly import Pigweed’s build from your project with CMake’s external project system, or just use a CMake include statement.
+You’ll need to also copy over the transitive dependencies of any module you use.
+You can find a module’s transitive dependencies by inspecting its build files.
+If your project uses CMake, you can directly import Pigweed’s build from your project with CMake’s external project system, or just use a CMake include statement.

 Monolith: Using the integrated system#